On moments of integrals with respect to Markov additive processes and of Markov modulated generalized Ornstein-Uhlenbeck processes: Moments of (integrals with respect to) MAPs

-\begin{remark} Via Itô's formula and similar computations as above one can also derive closed form expressions for higher moments of the additive component of a MAP, which are then expressed in terms of powers of the expectation matrix, the correlation matrix $\diag (\var(X^{(j)}))$, and multiple integrals with integrand $\ee^{\fatQ^\top t}$.
-In order to avoid overly lengthy computations we restrain ourselves from giving any details. \end{remark}
+\begin{remark} Via Itô's formula and similar computations as \anita in the proof of Theorem \ref{Thm-MAPvariance} \normal one can also derive closed form expressions for higher moments of the additive component of a MAP, which are then expressed in terms of powers of the expectation matrix, the correlation matrix $\diag (\var(X^{(j)}))$, and multiple integrals with integrand $\ee^{\fatQ^\top t}$.
+In order to avoid overly lengthy computations we {\pa restrain} from giving any details, \pa but instead also refer to the recent work \cite{assmussenbladt} where recursive expressions of moments of MAPs similar to the above are presented in Prop.
+3.\normal \end{remark}